endocode/LCV-CM/README.md

 ```
 docker build --no-cache -t lcv-cm .
 ```
 To avoid Docker build from using cache.

 The dockerfile clones this repository, so if it is required to update the docker image with code added recently, `--no-cache` would be the right option to apply the changes.

 Running it:
 ```
 docker run -it -p 3251:3251 lcv-cm
 ```
-The LCVServer will run at the 3251 port of your localhost and can be reached via `http://0.0.0.0:3251/APIEndpoints` (WIP).
+The LCVServer will run at the 3251 port of your localhost and be reachable via `http://0.0.0.0:3251/APIEndpoints`.